 Jet2.com flights only: 0333 300 0042

-If the booking was a Jet2.com flight-only booking (not a package holiday), the relevant number is 0333 300 0042.
+If the booking was a Jet2.com flight-only ticket (not a package holiday), the relevant number is 0333 300 0042.
 Lines are open Monday to Friday 8am to 9pm, Saturday and Sunday 9am to 6pm.

-Be aware that the position for flight-only bookings is more constrained: Jet2.com flights are non-refundable under the standard terms.
+The position for flight-only bookings is more constrained: Jet2.com flights are non-refundable under the standard terms.
 The bereavement route for these bookings runs through travel insurance rather than through Jet2 directly.

 Manage My Booking online